 4. Does the color of the snake matter?

-No. While the devil is called a serpent in Revelation, the Bible also uses the snake as a symbol of healing and wisdom: “wise as serpents”.
-Context is everything.
+7. According to the Bible, are all snake dreams from the devil?
+While the devil devilled serpent in Revelation, the Bible also uses the snake as a symbol of healing and wisdom: “ise as asa serpent o”” ext is everything.

 This is a powerful and positive sign.
 It suggests you have the strength and will to overcome your problems.
-You are fighting back against the fear or the toxic situation, and you are likely to succeed.
+You are fighting back against the fear of the toxic situation, and you are likely to succeed.

-This dream isn’t here to scare you; it’s here to help you.
-It’s a flashlight shining into the dusty corners of your life, your relationships, and your heart.
-It’s pointing at something that needs your attention.
 It might be a person who is poisoning your peace.
 It might be a part of yourself you’ve been trying to ignore.
 It might be the painful, beautiful beginning of a whole new chapter.

-👉 (Urdu Article): مکمل اردو
+👉 (Urdu Article): مکمل ا و